Video Game Designer Career Information

 - Chooses the programming languages and technologies that suit the project's platform, target market, and genre

-Within the field of video game programming, there are a number of specific programming roles, such as:
+Within the field of programming, there are a number of specific types of programmers, such as:

-- Lead programmer—Typically responsible for supervision, coordination, high-level programming, and inter-team collaboration
+- Lead—Typically responsible for supervision, coordination, high-level programming, and inter-team collaboration

 - Artificial intelligence (AI) programmer—Works with computer-controlled technologies that are programmed to react to a game player's actions

-- Graphics programmer—Helps to implement the art designed for a game using a variety of tools and algorithms
+- Graphics—Helps to implement the art designed for a game using a variety of tools and algorithms

-- Network programmer—Writes the necessary code to allow games to be played online and to address cheating or security concerns
+- Network—Writes the necessary code to allow games to be played online and to address cheating or security concerns

-- Physics programmer—Ensures that games appear to mirror real-world actions, such as how gravity would impact player movements or how an explosion would actually occur
+- Physics—Ensures that games appear to mirror real-world actions, such as how gravity would impact player movements or how an explosion would actually occur

-- Tools programmer—Creates specialized, automated tools to suit a game's unique requirements
+- Tools—Creates specialized, automated tools to suit a game's unique requirements

-- User interface programmer—Develops user control menus, displays, and other items in a way that makes a game player-friendly
+- User interface—Develops user control menus, displays, and other items in a way that makes a game player-friendly

 - Brainstorming game concepts using new ideas as well as existing game models, films, books, and other sources of inspiration

-- Visualizing the basic creative aspects of a video game, such as the plot, characters, and settings
+- Visualizing the basic creative aspects, such as the plot, characters, and settings

 - Collaborating with other designers to expand and develop ideas